noiseprotocol/noise_spec/noise.md

 Branching requires:

- * Designating a branch message
+ * Designating a particular handshake message as a branch message

  * Assigning branch numbers and names to the alternatives for the branch message (where branch number zero is the default, and other branches count up from